scottfjennings/rawhep_to_HEPDATA/README.md

 be fairly straightforward to eliminate steps 2, 3, and 4.
 Those steps could perhaps be replaced by a single automated screening step.
-Or, the output from step 1 can be used as the input for step 6 if for some reason it is decided that no data screening are necessary
+Or, the output from step 1 can be used as the input for step 6 if for some reason it is decided that no data screening is necessary.

-wrangled_s123 columns or info not making it through to screened_s123
+Log of data processing activities so the code versions used each year can be referenced/reused if needed:

-observers$role predators date of predator observation
+2020 - all processed by 1 Oct 2021